microsoft/CCF/sphinx/source/governance.rst

 Governance
 ==========

 A trusted set of members is in charge of governing a given CCF network.
-For transparency and auditability, all governance operations are recorded in plaintext in the ledger and members are required to sign their JSON-RPC requests.
+For transparency and auditability, all governance operations are recorded in plaintext in the ledger and members are required to sign their requests.

 One member (proposer) can submit a new proposal.
 Once they have done this, other members can vote for the proposal using its unique proposal ID.
 Proposals are executed once a :term:`quorum` of members have accepted it.